 Design Modular To Build Modular — Style Guide-Driven Development and Dev-Thinking

 Our devs are saddled up to write clean and maintainable code that can easily be handed off and taken over.
-And this makes total sense, also for us as designers.
-Because we’re not the last link in the chain.
+And this makes total sense for us as designers as well, because we’re not the last link in the chain.
 Our output should be totally understandable by the developers in order to build the solution we all want.
-And how should that work if we’re not organized and well structured in our design process as well?
+And how should that work if we’re not organised and well structured in our design process?

 Modular design is consistent and consistency saves time and money

 Good design is consistent and consistency makes your design great.
 I’m not saying that components we reuse over and over again should look totally the same to achieve consistency.
-No. Nobody wants a super-boring website which always has the same pattern and visually total unappeling.
+No. Nobody wants a visually unappealing website which always has the same patterns.
 You have to find the right balance between a meaningful and stringent use of recurring elements like typography and colors to maintain consistency and the exploration of unconventional, new ways to tell your storys.
 Don’t forget not reducing consistency just on visual patterns — there’s another side to guiding the user through-out your (web-) experience like the consistent use of behavior patterns of your modules.